MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 # Collaborate with a Remote Assist user via Microsoft Teams on mobile

 Dynamics 365 Remote Assist users and Microsoft Teams users can collaborate using a variety of devices to solve problems together, faster.
-Remote Assist is available on HoloLens 1 and HoloLens 2, and also AR-capable iOS and Android mobile phones and tablets.
+Remote Assist is available on HoloLens and HoloLens 2, and also AR-capable iOS and Android mobile phones and tablets.
 Remote collaborators can use Microsoft Teams on PC or mobile to collaborate with Remote Assist users.

 In this article, we'll explore how you can use Microsoft Teams on mobile to collaborate with a Remote Assist user.
 The benefit of using Teams on mobile (versus PC) is that you can collaborate with Remote Assist users on-the-go.

-When you use Teams an Android or iOS device, you can collaborate in ad hoc one-to-one calls and Teams meetings with one person who is using Remote Assist on HoloLens 1 or 2.
-You can also collaborate with one person who is using Remote Assist on mobile.
+When you use Teams on an Android or iOS device, you can collaborate in ad hoc one-to-one calls and Teams meetings with one person who is using Remote Assist on HoloLens or HoloLens 2 ("Remote Assist HoloLens user").
+You can also collaborate in an ad hoc one-to-one call with one person who is using Remote Assist on mobile ("Remote Assist mobile user").
 For more information, visit our [article on requirements](requirements.md).

 We'll also take a look at the difference between collaborating with two different types of Remote Assist users:

-- Remote Assist users who are on a HoloLens 1 or 2
+- Remote Assist HoloLens user
-- Remote Assist users who are using Remote Assist on a mobile device.
+- Remote Assist mobile user

 The features you can use to collaborate differ depending on whether you are collaborating with a Remote Assist HoloLens user or Remote Assist mobile user, and whether you’re using a one-to-one call or a Teams meeting.